junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 FALSE.
 As Auro-3D is carried in PCM, it can be supported on UBD through TrueHD & DTS-HD MA, too.

 ### THD cannot do height
-FALSE, PROBABLY.
-Some (newer?) versions of Dolby Media Producer/Encoder allow 5.1.2 TrueHD via channel input.
+FALSE.
+Dolby Media Producer allows several height layouts for THD and DDP/EC3, some of which DTS-HD also allows.
 I haven't tested this.

 ### DTS-HD cannot do height
 FALSE.
 DTS Master Audio Suite allows several height layouts.
 [See here](https://frequenz.blogspot.com/2010/04/dts-surround-speaker-layout.html) for all supported layouts.
 But some layouts may not be correctly supported by older AVRs.
 It may appear as DTS-X on newer AVRs, but support is still flaky.
 You may need to choose the exact speaker layout & enable Neural-X DSP.